 Question banks make it really easy to randomize questions.
 Simply select the Draw questions randomly option in the slide draw window.
 You can even choose whether each individual question is “Always,” “Never,” or “Randomly” included in your slide draw.

 If you want the questions to appear in a fixed order, rather than randomly, simply deselect the Draw questions randomly option.
-Questions will appear in the order they are listed in the bank if this option is unchecked—even if “Randomly” is listed in the “Include in Shuffle” column.

 These five important points will help you set up and manage your next randomized quiz in a jiffy.
 Do you have any experience using banks of questions in your own projects?
 If you do, we’d love to hear your experiences, so please leave a comment.